emperornerd/GhostWalk/README.md

 * **5GHz Coverage:** Broadcasts on channels 36–165 using appropriate VHT (Very High Throughput) tags.
 * **Band Fidelity:** Legacy virtual devices stay on 2.4GHz, while Modern devices hop between bands naturally.

-### 2. Smart Mesh Isolation
+### 2. Support for related protest mesh project
-Includes a "Best-Effort" Mesh Relay designed for high-density environments.
+Includes a "Best-Effort" Mesh Relay designed for expanding mesh range or filling out thin mesh areas.
 * **Integration:** This relay is designed to support the [esp32mesh](https://github.com/emperornerd/esp32mesh) project.
-If a compatible mesh is not detected, it functions as a stand-alone product.
+If a compatible mesh is not detected, it functions as a stand-alone product without mesh relay.
-* **Smart Filtering:** The relay includes logic to ignore smartphones (Apple/Samsung) and valid mesh nodes, preventing the device from accidentally relaying AirDrop or personal hotspot traffic.
+* **Smart Filtering:** The relay includes logic to ignore connected smartphones (eg. WPA2, WPA3 connections), preventing the device from accidentally relaying AirDrop or personal hotspot traffic.
 * **Decay Timers:** Mesh data is cached but decays after 10 minutes to prevent "ghost echoes" of devices that have left the area.
-* **Dynamic Intervals:** Switches between fast checks (4000ms) when active and slow checks (10000ms) when in standby.
+* **Dynamic Intervals:** Switches between fast checks when active and slow checks when in standby.

 ### 3. Strict Era & Generation Enforcement
 The firmware assigns every virtual device a specific generation (`GEN_LEGACY`, `GEN_COMMON`, `GEN_MODERN`) and Platform (`IOS`, `ANDROID`, `IoT`).